 Things I love about Thrive Leads that lead to more conversions

 Before Thrive Leads came along I had one opt-in for the whole blog.
-This doesn’t make a huge amount of sense because opt-ins will convert differently depending on their location.
+That doesn’t make a huge amount of sense because opt-ins will convert differently depending on their location within your content.

 For example, I wouldn’t expect an opt-in promising a free email course on website speed to do very well unless the blog post it appears on is also about site speed.